Juniper/nita-ansible/README.md

 NITA depends on docker-ce and docker-compose.

-* For the **docker-ce** instalation the instructions found here: https://docs.docker.com/engine/install/
+* For the **docker-ce** installation the instructions found here: https://docs.docker.com/engine/install/
-* It is recomended to follow this steps after installing docker-ce: https://docs.docker.com/engine/install/linux-postinstall/
+* It is recommended to follow this steps after installing docker-ce: https://docs.docker.com/engine/install/linux-postinstall/
 * To install **docker-compose** follow the instructions found here: https://docs.docker.com/compose/install/

 ## Installation

-If you do not have the the required package files for your system, .deb for Ubuntu or .rpm for Centos refer to [BUILD.md](./BUILD.md) file for instructions on how to generate these files.
+If you do not have the the required package files for your system, .deb for Ubuntu or .rpm for Centos refer to [BUILD.md](./BUILD.md) file for instructions on how to generate them.

 ### Ubuntu